 Complaints, compliments and feedback

-The Foreign and Commonwealth Office (FCO) is committed to providing a high quality consular service.
+The Foreign, Commonwealth & Development Office (FCDO) is committed to providing a high quality consular service.
 To do this we welcome any comments you have about our service, to tell us when we get things wrong and when we get things right.
 We use this feedback to assess and improve our services.

 If you would like to compliment us on our services, or if you have other comments about our services, we want to hear from you too.